Are you asking yourself the following questions about water leaking or water dripping from your boiler?

 Well, this is when your boiler is under the most pressure.

 It’s likely that boilers like this are already on their last legs and the extra holiday weight pushes them over the edge.

 Signs Of A Worn Out Boiler

-Now, it’s worth noting that corrosion isn’t always going to signal the end of the life for your boiler.
+It’s not all as bad as it sounds; it’s worth noting that corrosion isn’t always going to signal the end of the life of your central heating system.
 This is going to depend largely on the level of damage.